NCAR/ccpp-framework/doc/migration.md

 (`ccpp_constituents` / `ccpp_constituent_tendencies` /
 `ccpp_constituent_properties` / `number_of_ccpp_constituents` /
-`index_of_<X>`) as a regular host variable, the resolver uses the host's declaration and skips capgen-ng auto-provisioning.
+`index_of_<X>`) as a regular host variable, the resolver uses the host's declaration and skips capgen auto-provisioning.
 Matters most for legacy hosts (GFS / SCM) that own their own tracer indices — e.g. `[ntcw]` with `standard_name = index_of_cloud_liquid_water_mixing_ratio_in_tracer_concentration_array`